 After our first day in Cortona we were off to collect our car from the nearest car hire place which was about half an hour south south west in a lovely town called Chiusi.
 We caught the bus from outside the hotel in the piazza near Garibaldi’s statue and it dropped us at the stazione Camucia-Cortona.
 We caught the train to Chiusi-Chianciano Terme.

-From there we caught the train – we had tickets from Firenze that we bought before we left there.
-Chiusi is a bigish station with 6 platforms and modern signage and even braille on the signs showing which platforms to go to.
+This is the station we stopped at from Firenze that we bought before we left there.
+Chiusi is a biggish station with 6 platforms and modern signage and even braille on the signs showing which platforms to go to.
 Oh, and lifts which when you have cases is a boon.
 But this time – no bags.

 Once we were out of the station we crossed the road and – being a sucker for a market – we saw one – so our plan for a cuppa was postponed until we had wandered around the stalls of amazing things.

 All very practical stuff, clothing and homewares, kitchen tools and fashion items.
 There were fruits and veg and plant stalls too in another section.
 It all took up a block or so of space outside other places which were closed.
 There was something for everyone and a large range of stalls – about 50 stalls in all.
 We found a couple of things for ourselves for gifts and a wonderful delicatessan with hanging hams, cheese and breads.
 Just wonderful stuff.
 After that diversion we went to find our coffee place.